KristijanIvancic/Rebel-Sum/welcome_to_my_mathematical_redemption.md

 The biggest drawback of being a self-learner in pure math is the lack of access to professors, TAs and peers.
 Study groups are one of the best ways to learn.
 It's not just the access to solutions, but also bouncing ideas off each other that can trigger a flash of understanding.

 This is why I'm here.
 I will be your study buddy.
-I will be sending out newsletters as I'm hiking towards the various peaks of mathematical knowledge.
-Reply to me at any time!
+I will send out newsletters as I'm hiking towards the various peaks of mathematical knowledge.
 I'll also be holding online study groups that you can attend and nerd out with others.

 ## You ARE a Mathematician